beancount/docs/docs/beancount_v3.md

 ### Unsigned Debits and Credits<a id="unsigned-debits-and-credits"></a>

 A useful idea that's nearly trivial to implement is to allow users to input all positive unit numbers and to automatically flip the signs on input, and to output them all as positive numbers as well splitting them up between Debit and Credit columns.
 This would make Beancount's rendering a lot easier to grok for people with an existing background in accounting.
 This feature will introduce no complexity, easy to add for free.
-See [<span class="underline">TODO here</span>](https://github.com/beancount/beancount/blob/master/TODO#debits--credits-normalization).
+See [<u>TODO here</u>](https://github.com/beancount/beancount/blob/master/TODO#debits--credits-normalization).

 ### Holdings<a id="holdings"></a>

-One of the libraries I built at some point was this notion of a "holding", [<span class="underline">here</span>](https://github.com/beancount/beancount/blob/master/beancount/ops/holdings.py#L23).
+One of the libraries I built at some point was this notion of a "holding", [<u>here</u>](https://github.com/beancount/beancount/blob/master/beancount/ops/holdings.py#L23).
 At the time I wasn't sure if that data would contain much more than what's in a posting, but as it turns out, representing holdings as just the posting is good enough, all you need is the market value, and compute the total values from the units is trivial.
-In fact, I've haven't been using that code for years, I've been using the [<span class="underline">export script</span>](https://github.com/beancount/beancount/blob/master/beancount/projects/export.py) instead, which writes out a table that gets uploaded to a Google Sheets doc.
+In fact, I've haven't been using that code for years, I've been using the [<u>export script</u>](https://github.com/beancount/beancount/blob/master/beancount/projects/export.py) instead, which writes out a table that gets uploaded to a Google Sheets doc.
 This proves to me aggregating the positions in an Inventory is plenty sufficient in practice, along with a mapping of latest market prices.

 I'm going to delete that code.
-It's only been used in the reports code anyway, which will be removed anyway, and in the experimental "[<span class="underline">unrealized gains</span>](https://github.com/beancount/beancount/blob/master/beancount/plugins/unrealized.py)" plug, which was only a proof-of-concept that convinced me booking such gains as transactions is not a good idea and which will get removed and live in a separate experimental repository anyway.
+It's only been used in the reports code anyway, which will be removed anyway, and in the experimental "[<u>unrealized gains</u>](https://github.com/beancount/beancount/blob/master/beancount/plugins/unrealized.py)" plug, which was only a proof-of-concept that convinced me booking such gains as transactions is not a good idea and which will get removed and live in a separate experimental repository anyway.

 ### Tooling for Debugging<a id="tooling-for-debugging"></a>